 The Paiya Mini Show is most spectacular because of the location.
 We’re off the main road and surrounded by traditional homes, mountains and lush forest.
 Doesn’t it seem like this photo is straight out of an old National Geographic magazine?

 The woman below is wearing a head dress made of hair.
 Yes hair!
 It takes about six months for the hair to grow out.
 It’s carefully shaved off and then shaped.
 These ceremonial wigs come in a variety of shapes and are often adorned with feathers, leaves and sticks.
 (More about the tribe that crafts these wigs in a future post.)

 I’m fairly certain pigs’ tusks are to blame for my longing to travel to Papua New Guinea!
 My parents subscribed to National Geographic Magazine and that’s where I first saw these tribesmen (like the one below) adorned with all sorts of animal parts, shells, beads, leaves and twine.
 I’ve now been to PNG six times and am as gobsmacked after my sixth time as I was my first.
 This country is simply amazing!

-We still have a few spots available on our 2017 Mt.
-Hagen Show Singsing next August.
+Come join us on one of our Papua New Guinea Mt.
+Hagen Show tours in August.
 This tours does always sell out so if you’re considering it, join soon!